njason/grow_recipe/README.md

 ## Development

-Unfortunately, PyPI does not support

-This command updates the latest schema from the schema submodule:
-`$ git submodule foreach git pull origin master`

-### Testing
+Setup with pip:
+`$ pip install -r requirements.txt`

 To run tests, run `$ pytest`

+Unfortunately, setuptools does not support submodules (to my knowledge).
+So the [XML schema](grow_recipe/grow-recipe.xsd) must be kept updated with the [source](https://github.com/njason/grow-recipe-schema/blob/master/grow-recipe.xsd)